APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Methodology

 Through this process, we sampled data from the 2WikiMultiHopQA, HotpotQA, and MuSiQue training sets to construct a final fine-tuning dataset of 14,604 high-quality, multi-turn retrieval instruction instances.

-By fine-tuning on this specialized dataset, we effectively teach the Execution Agent to internalize the complex, iterative logic of the APEX-Searcher framework.
-This training enables the model to learn not just what information to retrieve, but how to strategically explore a knowledge base, manage context across multiple turns, and synthesize information to accurately solve problems in accordance with our defined reasoning paradigm.
+Fine-tuning on this dataset teaches the Execution Agent the iterative logic of APEX-Searcher.
+The model learns what information to retrieve, how to manage context across turns, and how to synthesize the retrieved evidence into accurate sub-task answers.